aCastilloNL/TwilioHackathonBE/README.md

 # Twilio Hackathon

-Welcome to the [Private] repository for the Back-End sector of our group's submission for the second and final official Remote EU 2020 Hackathon, sponsored by Twilio.
+Welcome to the repository for the Back-End sector of our group's submission to the second and final official Remote EU 2020 Hackathon, sponsored by Twilio.

 ### Back-End Members:
 - Victoria Kulinkovich